Wanjira Mathai

 Wanjira Mathai (born December 1971) is a Kenyan environmentalist and activist.
-She is Vice President and Regional Director for Africa at the World Resources Institute, based in Nairobi, Kenya.
+She is Managing Director for Africa and Global Partnerships at the World Resources Institute, based in Nairobi, Kenya.
 In this role, she takes on global issues including deforestation and energy access.
-She was selected as one of the 100 Most Influential Africans by New African Magazine in 2018 for her role serving as the senior advisor at the World Resources Institute as well as for her recent campaign to plant over 30 million trees through her work at the Green Belt Movement.
+She was selected as one of the 100 Most Influential Africans by New African magazine in 2018 for her role serving as the senior advisor at the World Resources Institute, as well as for her campaign to plant more than 30 million trees through her work at the Green Belt Movement.

 Early life and education

 Mathai was born and raised in Kenya.
 Her mother, Wangari Maathai, was a social, environmental and political activist and the first African woman to win the Nobel Peace Prize, in 2004.

 Mathai was a student at State House Girls' High School in Nairobi.
-After completing high school she moved to New York City to attend Hobart and William Smith Colleges where she majored in biology and graduated in 1994.
-She received a Masters in Public Health and in Business Administration from Emory University.
-After graduating Mathai joined the Carter Center where she worked on disease control.
-Here she learned about diseases that impacted African communities such as dracunculiasis, onchocerciasis and lymphatic filariasis.
+After completing high school, she moved to Geneva, New York, to attend Hobart and William Smith Colleges, where she majored in biology and graduated in 1994.
+She received a master's degree in Public Health and in Business Administration from Emory University.
+After graduating, Mathai joined the Carter Center, where she worked on disease control.
+Here she learned about diseases that impacted African communities, such as dracunculiasis, onchocerciasis and lymphatic filariasis.

 Research and career

 The Green Belt Movement

-Mathai serves on the World Future Council and on the board of the Green Belt Movement.
-The Green Belt Movement was founded by Wanjira's mother Wangari in 1977.
-Originally, Mathai served as Director of International of Affairs of the Green Belt Movement from 2002 and later was made Executive Director of the organization.
-At this organization she led fundraising programs and monitored resource mobilization, as well as facilitated international outreach.
-She realized that women were more responsive when the Green Belt Movement called for people to help planting trees.
-She has said that her work in planting trees, also called agroforestry, was inspired by her mother's environmental work.
-After her mother won the Nobel Peace Prize, Mathai accompanied her on a world tour.
-When her mother passed away in 2011, she helped steer the club through a time of transition.
+Mathai serves on the World Future Council and on the board of the Green Belt Movement (GBM), which was founded by Wanjira's mother Wangari in 1977.
+Originally, Mathai served as Director of International of Affairs of the GBM from 2002, and later was made Executive Director of the organization.
+At this organization, she led fundraising programmes and monitored resource mobilization, as well as facilitated international outreach.
+She realized that women were more responsive when the GBM called for people to help planting trees.
+Mathai has said that her work in planting trees, also called agroforestry, was inspired by her mother's environmental work.
+After her mother won the Nobel Peace Prize in 2004, Mathai accompanied her on a world tour.
+When her mother died in 2011, Mathai helped steer the club through a time of transition.